johnnyiller/johnnyiller.github.io/_posts/2019-8-9-turnover.markdown

 At a very basic level, team members should have aligned incentives.
 Without aligned incentives it can be extremely difficult to get team members to work together cohesively.
 This can be hard or impossible to achieve in an environment where there are two different classes of employee, with different incentive structures, and different bosses; working on the same project.

 Often in-sourced employees are more permanent than outsourced.
-This means that in-sourced employees often want to create things that not only meet today's requirements but also allow for change and the meeting of future requirements.
+This means that in-sourced employees tend to create solutions that not only meet today's requirements but also allow for change and the meeting of future requirements.

 Outsourced employees are often tasked with spending only the minimum amount of hours to complete the task they have been assigned, after which, they can be assigned to a new team, project, or even another company altogether.
 The turnover of the outsourced employees can throw off they dynamic of the in-sourced employees by causing them to constantly be adapting to new personality types and skill levels.

 The tension created from this dynamic can end up leading great employees to seek teams that don't have outsourced team members and when that's not available they may eventually leave the organization altogether.
-Either way, the result is increased turnover and lower overall productivity.
+The result is typically, increased turnover and lower overall productivity.